 As of December 31, 2023, we operated our business in five segments: (i) retail real estate, (ii) office real estate, (iii) multifamily residential real estate, (iv) general contracting and real estate services, and (v) real estate financing.
-See "-Real Estate Financing Segment Data" below for additional information regarding the real estate financing segment and its introduction as a reportable segment during the year ended December 31, 2023.
+See "- Real Estate Financing Segment Data" below for additional information regarding the real estate financing segment and its introduction as a reportable segment during the year ended December 31, 2023.
 Our general contracting and real estate services segment is conducted through our TRS.

 NOI is the primary measure used by our chief operating decision-maker to assess segment performance and allocate our resources among our segments.
 We calculate NOI as segment revenues less segment expenses.
 Segment revenues include rental revenues for our property segments, general contracting and real estate services revenues for our general contracting and real estate services segment, and interest income for our real estate financing segment.
-Segment expenses include rental expenses and real estate taxes for our property segments, general contracting and real estate services expenses for our general contracting and real estate services segment, and interest income for our real estate services expenses for our general contracting and real estate services segment, and interest expense for our real estate financing segment.
+Segment expenses include rental expenses and real estate taxes for our property segments, general contracting and real estate services expenses for our general contracting and real estate services expenses for our general contracting and real estate services expenses for our general contracting and real estate services expenses for our general contracting and real estate services expenses for our general contracting and real estate services segment, and interest expense for our real estate financing segment.
 NOI is not a measure of operating income or cash flows from operating activities as measured by GAAP and is not indicative of cash available to fund cash needs.
 As a result, NOI should not be considered an alternative to cash flows as a measure of liquidity.
 Not all companies calculate NOI in the same manner.
 We consider NOI to be an appropriate supplemental measure to net income because it assists both investors and management in understanding the core operations of our real estate, construction, and real estate financing businesses.
 See Note 3 to our consolidated financial statements in Item 8 of this Annual Report on Form 10-K for a reconciliation of NOI to net income, the most directly comparable GAAP measure.